4 roll out new sports betting products in New Jersey

 New Jersey gambling outlets took in $40.6 million in sports wagers in July, the first full month it was legal.

-The moves leave the newly opened Hard Rock casino as the only one of Atlantic City’s nine casinos without an operational or announced sports betting program, although the casino is believed to be pursuing one as well.
+The moves leave the newly opened Hard Rock casino as the only one of Atlantic City’s nine casinos without an operational or announced sports betting program, although it is believed to be pursuing one.

 New Jersey won a U.S. Supreme Court case in May clearing the way for all 50 states to offer sports betting should they so choose.

-Companies were particularly anxious to get approved by state regulators and up and running by the start of the NFL season, which is expected to generate the lion’s share of legal sports wagers.
-The defending Super Bowl champion Philadelphia Eagles were to face off against the Atlanta Falcons Thursday night in the season kickoff; a full slate of games is set for Sunday, and two on Monday night.
+Companies were particularly anxious to be approved by state regulators and up and running by the start of the NFL season, which is expected to generate the lion’s share of legal sports wagers.
+The defending Super Bowl champion Philadelphia Eagles were to face off against the Atlanta Falcons on Thursday night in the season kickoff.
+A full slate of games is set for Sunday, and two on Monday night.

 Follow Wayne Parry at http://twitter.com/WayneParryAC